 And it’s worth remembering that just like the crypto market – and indeed the stock market – NFTs can be volatile.
 We’ve already seen prices shoot up and down; scammers are likely to be rife; controversy and fraud have already made their way into the market.

-How can I capitalise on this?
+How can eCommerce brands capitalise on NFTs?

 Time to start recruiting for your own internal crypto team?
 Well… Maybe.